Zasilkovna/magento2/README.md

 - Windows clones created before `bin/* text eol=lf` was added keep their CRLF copies — switching branches does not rewrite a file whose content did not change — and `composer phpcs-compatibility:*` then fails with `ERROR: The file "Packetery/Checkout" does not exist`.
 Refresh the helper once with `rm bin/phpcs-compatibility && git checkout -- bin/phpcs-compatibility`.
 - Debian/Ubuntu packages pull in the `clamav-freshclam` service, which keeps the signature database up to date on its own — running `freshclam` by hand is usually unnecessary there.
 If `freshclam` complains about a missing configuration (typical for Homebrew and the Windows builds), create `freshclam.conf` from the bundled `freshclam.conf.sample` and comment out the `Example` line.
 - Clone the YARA ruleset outside the repository (as above) — it carries a `samples/` directory with live webshells, which can also trip antivirus or endpoint protection on managed machines.
 To skip them entirely, fetch only the rules: `git clone --depth 1 --filter=blob:none --sparse https://github.com/jvoisin/php-malware-finder /tmp/php-malware-finder && git -C /tmp/php-malware-finder sparse-checkout set data`, then delete `data/samples`.
+- The CI job runs the same two tools, with one difference: the YARA rules are pinned to the commit in `YARA_RULES_COMMIT`, so a rule change is a commit visible in a pull request, while ClamAV updates its database on every run, because a fresh database is what an antivirus is for.
+The command above clones the ruleset's default branch, so to reproduce a CI finding locally, check out that same commit.
 - `composer install` in the repository root also installs the marketplace tools into `tools/`, so it needs network access even when you only want the module dependencies.
 Behind a proxy or offline it fails on that step with the root `vendor/` already in place; rerun it with network, or use `composer install --no-scripts` and install the tools later with `composer install --working-dir=tools`.

 #### Message queue consumer (bulk packet submission)